 Grab a cart to buy mountains of food.
 Rebag it and throw away the wasteful packaging.

 Logistics can be challenging when long-distance backpacking.
 The ultimate goal is to carry the lightest possible pack.
 In the case of gear, lighter weight means higher costs.
 With food and fuel, it is a balancing act of carrying enough supplies to stay on the trail for the most days possible without risking injury or exhaustion from carrying too much weight.
 Resupply expeditions are costly in both time and money.
 Most towns are at least a few miles away from the trail.
 This extra mileage plus all the things that get done on a Town Day usually means a day of no hiking.
-(If you missed it, read about the delights of a Town Day from 9/18.)
+(If you missed it, read about the delights of a Town Day .)
 Staying overnight in town obviously increases costs when compared to tent-camping in the woods for free.

 “You carry your house (tent), your bed (sleeping bag), your stove, your food, and everything else you need until the next opportunity to resupply.
 If you need it, you have to carry it.”–AWOL (Thru-hiker David Miller)